i6o6i/NanoPi-R1S-H5-Openwrt-Autobuild/README.md

 ## Usage

 1. Fork [this repository](https://github.com/tjuyy/NanoPi-R1S-H5-Openwrt-Autobuild)
+2. Modified R1S-H5.diffconfig to add some package if necessary
-2. Click the `Star` button of your own forked repository or `Create a new release` in your forked repository
+3. Click the `Star` button of your own forked repository or `Create a new release` in your forked repository
-3. Github Actions workflow will be triggered and run automaticlly
+4. Github Actions workflow will be triggered and run automaticlly
-4. SSH to tmate using the link in the "SSH connection to Actions" step
-5. Run code in tmux
-    ```shell
-    cd friendlywrt-h5/friendlywrt
-    make menuconfig
-    ```
-6. Exit the SSH connection, then the workflow will be running again
-    ```shell
-    exit
-    ````
-7. Wait completion of the workflow and download files from `Aritifact`
+5. Wait completion of the workflow and download files from `Aritifact`

 ## Info